Can I Use Solar Panels Without Battery Storage?

 Here’s how it works:

-But during the day your solar panels are likely providing more than enough energy to power your home.
-The excess energy is sent into the grid to power your local community.
+But during the day, your solar panels are likely providing more than enough energy to power your home.
+The excess energy is sent into the grid to power your local community, and you receive credit from your utility for contributing clean energy to the grid.

 Simply put, when the sun’s shining, you use your own solar power and send excess power to the grid; when it’s not, you draw from the grid.